mishelashala/zettelkasten/sources/How to Take Smart Notes.md

 - Schmeichel, Brandon J., Kathleen D. Vohs, and Roy F. Baumeister.
 2003. "[[Intellectual Performance and Ego Depletion Role of the Self in Logical Reasoning and Other Information Processing]]".
 Journal of Personality and Social Psychology 85 (1): 33-46.

 - Schmidt, Johannes F.K.
 2013. "[[Der Nachlass Niklas Luhmanns - eine erste Sichtung Zettelkasten und Manuskripte]]."
 Soziale Systeme 19 (1): 167-83.

+- Schmidt, Johannes F.K.
+2015. "[[Der Zettelkasten Niklas Luhmanns als Überra-schungsgenerator]]."
+In Serendipity: Vom Glück des Fin-dens.
+Köln: Snoeck.

+- Schwartz, Barry.
+2007. [[The Paradox of Choice]].
+New York: Harper Collins.

+- Searle, John R. 1983. [[Intentionality, an Essay in the Philosophy of Mind]].
+Cambridge; New York: Cambridge University Press.

+- Shapin, Steven.
+1996. [[The Scientific Revolution]].
+Chicago, IL: University of Chicago Press.

+- Singer, R., D. S. Downs, L. Bouchard, and D. de la Pena.
+2001. "[[The Influence of a Process versus an Outcome Orientation on Tennis Performance and Knowledge]]."
+Journal of Sport Behavior 24 (2): 213-22.

+- Stein, Barry S., Joan Littlefield, John D. Bransford, and Martin Persampieri.
+1984. "[[Elaboration and Knowledge Acquisition]]."
+Memory & Cognition 12 (5: 522-29.

+- Stokes, Patricia D. 2001. "[[Variability, Constraints, and Creativity Shedding Light on Claude Monet]]."
+American Psychologist 56 (4): 355-59.

+- Strack, Fritz, and Thomas Mussweiler.
+1997. "[[Explaining the Enigmatic Anchoring Effect Mechanisms of Selective Acessibility]]."
+Journal of Personality and Social Psychology 73 (3): 437-46.

+- Sull, Donald and Eisenhardt, Kathleen M. 2015. [[Simple Rules How to Thrive in a Complex World]].
+Boston; New York: Houghton Mifflin Harcourt.

+- Swing, E. L., D. A. Gentile, C. A. Anderson, and D. A. Walsh.
+2010. "[[Television and Video Game Exposure and the Development of Attention Problems]]."
+PEDIATRICS 126(2): 214-21.

+- Taleb, Nassim Nicholas.
+2005. [[Fooled by Randomness The Hidden Role of Chance in Life and in the Markets]].
+2nd ed.
+New York: Random House.

+- Thaler, Richard H. 2015. [[Misbehaving The Making of Behavioral Economics]].
+W. W. Norton & Company.

+- Trollope, Anthony.
+2008. [[An Autobiography]].
+Newcastle: CSP Classic Texts.

+- Vartanian, Oshin.
+2009. "[[Variable Attention Facilitates Creative Problem Solving]]."
+Psychology of Aesthetics, Creativity, and the Arts 3 (1): 57-59.

+- Wagner, Ullrich, Steffen Gais, Hilde Haider, Rolf Verleger, and Jan Born.
+2004. "[[Sleep inspires insight]]."
+Nature 427 (6972): 352-55.

+- Wamsley, Erin J., Matthew Tucker, Jessica D. Payne, Joseph A. Benavides, and Robert Stickgold.
+2010. "[[Dreaming of a Learning Task Is Associated with Enhanced Sleep-Dependent Memory Consolidation]]."
+Current Biology 20 (9): 850-55.

+- Wang, Zheng, and John M. Tchernev.
+2012. "[[The 'Myth' of Media Multitasking Reciprocal Dynamics of Media Multi-tasking, Personal Needs, and Gratifications]]."
+Journal of Communication 62 (3): 493-513.

+- Whitehead, A. N. (1911): [[An Introduction to Mathematics]].
+Cambridge: Cambridge University Press.

+- Wolte, Christopher R., and M. Anne Britt.
+2008. "[[The Locus of the Myside Bias in Written Argumentation]]".
+Thinking & Reasoning 14 (1): 1-27.

+- Zeigarnik, Bluma.
+1927. "[[Über das Behalten erledigter und unerledigter Handlungen]]."
+Psychologische Forschung 9: 1-85.

+- Zull, James E. 2002. [[The Art of Changing the Brain Enriching the Practice of Teaching by Exploring the Biology of Learning]].
+Sterling, Va: Stylus Publishing.